Orange confirms full-year targets

 "I can't tell you now that we will be able to achieve our goal of stabilising operating profit next year, but it's still our intention," he said.

-Third-quarter revenue fell 4 percent on a comparable basis to 10.16 billion euros (8.62 billion pounds), while adjusted earnings before interest, tax, depreciation and amortisation (EBITDA) fell 7 percent to 3.37 billion.
+Third-quarter revenue fell 4 percent on a comparable basis to 10.16 billion euros ($13.99 billion), while adjusted earnings before interest, tax, depreciation and amortisation (EBITDA) fell 7 percent to 3.37 billion.

 The hit to revenue from regulations on mobile call fees was softer than a year earlier, helping slow the quarter's revenue decline.
 Commercial performance in France also improved with the signing of 298,000 net additions of mobile customers.